istvan-ujjmeszaros/bootstrap-autohidingnavbar/README.md

 - `disableAutohide`, defaults to `false`, set this to `true` if you want to show/hide the navbar programmatically.
 - `showOnUpscroll`, defaults to `'true'`, the navbar shows up when scrolling the page upwards (otherwise it shows only when scroll is on page's top).
 - `showOnBottom`, defaults to `'true'`, the navbar shows up when scroll reaches the page's end.
+- `showOnTop`, defaults to `'true'`, the navbar shows up when scroll reaches the page's start.
 - `hideOffset`, defaults to `'auto'`, hides the navbar after scrolling that much pixel.
 Auto means the navbar's height.
 - `animationDuration`, defaults to `'200'`, is the duration of the show and hide animations in milliseconds.
 - `navbarOffset`, defaults to `'0'`, the navbar doesn't hide that many pixels from the bottom.

 ### Events